 - Chemical stabilization can be used in conjunction with wet suppression.
 This involves the use of chemical additives that form a crust on the surface and bind the dust particles together.
-Repeat treatments are usually required 1 - 4 weeks. - Limit vehicle speeds on unpaved surfaces.
+Repeat treatments are usually required every 1 to 4 weeks. - Limit vehicle speeds on unpaved surfaces.